-If you lived in Gibraltar instead of United States, you would:
+If you moved to Gibraltar from the United States, you would:

 MAKE 18.6% LESS MONEY EVERY YEAR

 GIBRALTAR ($43,000.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Gibraltar, that number is $43,000.00 per capita.

 Category: United States vs. Gibraltar GDP